mikeschinkel/wordcamp-tampa-2016/README.md

 - Local Changes do not affect the Live Website
 - Ability to use a Debugger
 - No Latency when editing theme and plugin files.
-- Try "with if" scenarios
+- Try "what if" scenarios
 	- If no good, throw away and start over
 - Easier to use Version Control
 - Easier to use Composer